A farewell to @realDonaldTrump, gone after 57,000 tweets

 The mystery was never solved.

-Sam Nunberg, a longtime former Trump adviser, said that in the summer of 2011, after Trump announced he wasn’t running in 2012 but wanted to remain relevant, his team decided to start using social media to boost his profile.
+Sam Nunberg, a longtime — and now former — Trump adviser, said that in the summer of 2011, after Trump announced he wasn’t running in 2012 but wanted to remain relevant, his team decided to start using social media to boost his profile.

 They chose to focus on Twitter, where he already had an account and several hundred thousand followers.
 Nunberg remembers sending Trump daily reports on his follower growth.
 Trump would sometimes hand it back with hand-written notes — “Why not more?”
 “Why so slow?”